ratson/cordova-plugin-admob-free/README.md

 ```

 ## ***WARNING***
--Do not click your own ads or google could cancel all your accounts.
+-**Do not click your own ads or google could cancel all your accounts.
 They have automatic systems checking for this.
-For testing use the  'isTesting: true' javascript variable in the code below.
+For testing use the  'isTesting: true' javascript variable in the code below.**
+-**Do not make apps that allow people to download youtube movies, this is against their terms of service also.
+They will find out.**
+-**Do not make apps that embed youtube movies in a way that is not allowed.**

 ## CODING DETAILS (Load interstitial first, show it later)